Bad Computer Posture? Why A Desk Job Isn’t The Best For Your Body - And What To Do About It

 Even though it may seem like your desk job is killing you, you don’t have to quit and become a lumberjack to eliminate your pain and reclaim your health.
 There are several tools that can help you minimize your time at a desk and find relief from your symptoms.

-While some people opt for a standing desk in an effort to burn extra calories throughout the day, others have found using a standing desk has significantly improved their back and neck pain.
+While some people opt for a standing desk in an effort to burn extra calories throughout the day, others have found using a standing desk has significantly improved their back and neck pain because of the improvement in their computer posture.
 This is due, in part, to the adjustability most standing desks offer.
 If you have the ability to move your desk to the proper height so you do not have to slouch to see your computer screen, you are less likely to stress the muscles and joints in your back and neck.
 Even if you do not have the endurance to stand for long periods of time while you work, having the option to adjust your workspace to accommodate your height and position can go a long way to relieving back and neck pain.

 The internet is a fantastic resource, but if you are using pictures to show you how to stretch, you are likely doing the exercises wrong.
 Chiropractors, physical therapists, and athletic trainers can show you how to stretch your back and neck properly, avoid injury and find relief any time of day.